 - $5,000 for damage to property in an accident you cause

 This coverage will usually cover family members who are driving your vehicle or another person you give permission to drive your car.
 This coverage will also likely cover you in a rental car accident in California.
+To learn more about your specific accident case, speak with a car accident attorney.

 Why you may want to consider additional coverage